 Part of keeping your birds safe involves being able to check on the nest once in a while as well as offering you access to clean out the box at the end of the nesting season.
 Boxes that open from the top are the least disturbing to the birds.
 Do not make your birdhouse open from the bottom, as the nest is likely to fall out.
 Keeping the nest boxes clean is important in keep parasites down to a minimum.
 If you find that the nesting box is infested with parasites, it is best not to spray any insecticides into the birdhouse.
 Try cleaning out the inside of the birdhouse with soap and water, white vinegar or some other non-toxic cleaning solutions.

 Once you have made a home for the birds using the free birdhouse plans, look around carefully for a good location to place the box.
 Consider a height that would be convenient for you, after all you want to have a good look at the birds as they go about their lives.
 Do not put bird houses near bird feeders.
 Do not put more than one birdhouse in a single tree in your yard, unless it is a very large tree or unless you have birdhouses for multiple species.
 Building several boxes and spreading them throughout your yard is a good idea, however, space them out well.
 If your bird houses are not being used, consider moving them to new locations as birds can be very particular about where they choose to nest.

 Click on the following links to see a variety of birdhouse plans and designs:

 One great source of information online for details on making and learning more about building birdhouse is the U.S. Fish & Wildlife, you can find the information all condensed and easily accessible here:

-Return from Free Birdhouse Plans back to Bird Articles
+Return from Free Birdhouse Plans back to Birding Articles